mgmt-sa-tiger-team/sap-hana-workshop/exercises/2-ha-cluster/README.md

 Overview
 ========

-In this lab exercise, you will identify vulnerable systems and automatically apply live kernel patches on your lab instances.

 SAP Host preparation is a complex and long task that traditionally involves multiple teams and expertise to accomplish.
 There is not a unique document we can follow in order to get the system configured in the way SAP installers are expecting.
 SAP uses ‘SAP Notes’ to capture all these prerequisites and specific configurations that need to be done prior HANA and NetWeaver software could be installed.

-Red Hat and SAP teams provides a set of Ansible roles that greatly simplifies this workflow in a reliable and repeatable way.
+Red Hat and SAP teams provides a set of Ansible roles (reusable automation content) that greatly simplifies this workflow in a reliable and repeatable way.
 ‘Red Hat Enterprise Linux System Roles for SAP’ is a collection of Ansible Roles developed by SAP and Ansible experts and supported by Red Hat.

 For the purposes of this workshop, we broke the deployment into three stages: